 The Buck 110 is the most famous knife in the world- bar none.
 It is a true classic.
 Its simple yet elegant design consists of a beautiful dymondwood handle, large brass bolsters and a 420 HC stainless steel blade.

 Ultimately, the 110 is a pocket knife that marches to the beat of its own drum.
-Despite being outdated and inefficient in design in function, we can’t help but be drawn to its remarkable reputation and killer looks.
+Despite being outdated and inefficient in design and even function, we can’t help but be drawn to its remarkable reputation and killer looks.

 WHO IT’S FOR?

 Anyone who wants to be taken seriously as a true knife enthusiast.
-It’s also suitable for collectors, hunters, fisherman and outdoorsman of all sorts.
+In all seriousness though, it’s pretty much suitable for all collectors, hunters, fisherman and outdoorsman of any type.
 Truth be told, anyone could enjoy carrying one of these.

 The only people I could imagine who WOULDN’T benefit from the 110 are those who’s ONLY concern is modern urban efficiency.